jfisher993/UnityToolkit/Assets/Trello Poster/readme.md

 Trello Poster allows you and your users to create cards directly from your game to Trello.

-The cards can be posted with a title, description, to the top or bottom of a Trello list, and to any Trello list within your board.
+The cards can be posted with a title, description, label, screenshot, to the top or bottom of a Trello list, and to any Trello list within your board.

-Demo UI script, and TrelloManager prefab provided.
+Demo scene, UI script, and TrelloManager prefab provided.

 Install Steps: